HSSBoston/demand-curve/README.md

 I run a ["business"](https://italian19.blogspot.com/) that produces fresh pasta.
 I wanted reasonable pricing strategies for my pasta because I used to price them randomly.
 So I learned and implemented 3 pricing strategies

-- Checked the prices of fresh pasta at local stores, calculated their statistics such as mean, median, mode and quartiles, and priced my pasta in comparison to those stats.
+- I checked the prices of fresh pasta at local stores, calculated their statistics such as mean, median, mode and quartiles, and priced my pasta in comparison to those stats.
--
+- I estimated the customer demand of my pasta, expressed it as a demand curve, and calculated the most profitable price based on the demand curve.
--
+- I found a regression curve that has the best fit to a demand curve, and calculated the most profitable price based on the regression curve.

 <p align="center">
   <img src="images/demand-curve-regression.jpg" width="500" />